Saltyfunnel/hyprdracula/README.md

 This is my attempt at a fully riced Hyprland setup.
 It includes all the usual suspects: custom window manager configs, translucent widgets, 17 different launchers, and enough bloat to make even KDE blush.

-The name “**HyprBW**” doesn’t mean anything.
+The name “**Hyprdrac**” doesn’t mean anything.
 It was probably meant to be cool.
 Or minimalist.
 Or something.
 I don’t remember.
 Honestly, **neither does ChatGPT**, who wrote 80% of this while I forgot what I even asked for.

 ## 👎 Why It’s Terrible